 The Mecklenburg Soil and Water Conservation District (MSWCD) is a governmental subdivision of the state of North Carolina, and a public body, corporate and politic, organized according to the Soil and Water Conservation District Law, operating within the powers set forth in the Law.

-Each soil and water conservation district is administered by a five (5) person board of supervisors.
+Each soil and water conservation district is administered by a five person board of supervisors.
 Three of these supervisors are elected at the same time as the regular election of county officers.
 This election is nonpartisan and is conducted by the respective county board of elections.
-Two (2) supervisors are appointed by the North Carolina Soil and Water Conservation Commission upon the recommendation of the local district board of supervisors.
-All five supervisors serve terms of office that are four (4) years in length.
+Two supervisors are appointed by the North Carolina Soil and Water Conservation Commission upon the recommendation of the local district board of supervisors.
+All five supervisors serve four year terms of office.

 Mr. Miller is serving his first term as an elected supervisor.
 Mr. Miller lives in Huntersville and has been a resident of Mecklenburg County since 1981.
 He is a Professional Engineer and Real Estate Broker.
 He is also a graduate of North Carolina State University in Civil Engineering.